Glacier Country – Guide for Backpackers

 - The Tatare Tunnels – This 1 hour track walks you through history in the old gold mining tunnels.
 For more gold mining remains, take a 1h30min detour on the Callery Gorge Walk.
 Remember to take a torch!

 - Wombat Track – For utter peace and tranquility, take the Wombat Track through a rimu forest to a quiet Wombat Lake.

 - Sentinel Rock Walk – For you lazy people out there looking for a Franz Josef Glacier view, take the 20min walk from the end of the Glacier Access Road.

 - Alex Knob – In total contrast to the previous walk, take the steep 8 hour return to one of the most mind blowing views of the glacier!
 The track starts about 2km from the township.
 Take the Glacier Access Road.

 Named after Sir William Fox, Prime Minister of New Zealand in the late 1800s, Fox Glacier is the longest glacier on the West Coast.
 It is not as well known as Franz Josef, but it is an off-the-beaten-track location backpackers are often pleased they made the detour to visit!

-The glacier activities on offer are very similar to Franz Josef, except the ice climb here is bigger, just so you know… Make sure to check and compare activity providers for the time given on the ice.
+The glacier activities on offer are very similar to Franz Josef, except the ice climb here is bigger, just so you know… You are more likely to experience ice caves here too do to the funnel-like shape of the valley.
+Make sure to check and compare activity providers for the time given on the ice.
 Also, like Franz Josef, you can take in the glacier view while hurtling through the sky on a skydive.